Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Implications

 \subsection{\LL-convexity and \Lnat-convexity}

 It is pointed out recently in \cite{MM21inclinter} that a polyhedron $P$ (or a set $S$ of integer vectors) is L-convex if and only if it is both \LL-convex and \Lnat-convex.
 Here we show an alternative polyhedral proof, based on Theorem~\ref{THl2polydesc}, when the polyhedron is full-dimensional.
+It is mentioned, however, that Proposition~\ref{PRl2lnatB} itself is an easy fact, which can be proved in any way, but the given proof will serve as a prototype of the polyhedral argument.

 \begin{proposition}[\cite{MM21inclinter}] \quad

 {\rm (1)} A polyhedron $P$ $(\subseteq \RR\sp{n})$ is L-convex if and only if it is both \LL-convex and \Lnat-convex.

 {\rm (2)} A set $S$ $(\subseteq \ZZ\sp{n})$ is L-convex if and only if it is both \LL-convex and \Lnat-convex. \end{proposition}